-A Permanency Specialist will authorize evaluation and treatment services on an approved OCOK Service Authorization Form.
-Once the Permanency Specialist's Supervisor has approved the service, the Permanency Specialist will forward the OCOK Service Authorization Form to the Provider.
+A Permanency Specialist will authorize evaluation and treatment services on an approved OCOK Service Request Form.
+Once the Permanency Specialist's Supervisor has approved the service, the Permanency Specialist will forward the OCOK Service Request Form to the Provider.

-Eligible clients will be children and their family members in open CPS cases referred by the Permanency Specialist.
+Eligible clients will be children and their family members in open CPS cases referred to by the Permanency Specialist.